 - Political work to safeguard our continued ability to shoot.

-There are free sites to write your will.
-However, one tiny error can invalidate the entire will, so we recommend that you employ a solicitor to do the work.
+There are free sites you can use to write your Will.
+However, one tiny error can invalidate the entire Will, so we recommend that you employ a solicitor to do the work.

-When you decide to make a will, or update it, contact a professional adviser.
-This be a solicitor or financial adviser.
-Who will be able to advise you on the correct wording if you decide to leave BASC a legacy in your will.
+When you decide to make a Will, or update it, contact a professional adviser.
+This can be a solicitor or financial adviser, who will be able to advise you on the correct wording if you decide to leave BASC a legacy in your Will.